ES-UNIVERSE/ES-UNIVERSE/README.md

 - 👋 Hi, I’m @ES-UNIVERSE aka Ganga
 - 👀 I’m interested in everything related to Technology.
 - 🌱 I’m currently learning AI and ML.
-- 💞️ I’m looking to collaborate with like minds.
+- 💞️ I’m looking to collaborate with like minded.
 - 📫 @Email- gangadharmarndi757104@gmail.com
 - ⚡ Fun fact: You have been Hacked already